 A museum is a place that has important objects on show that tell the story of our past - either of our local place, our country, or of the bigger world.
-Sometimes a visit to a museum can be overwhelming - there's usually too much to see and take in.
-Kids will love a museum visit if you set it up and sell it in the right way.
+Sometimes a visit to a museum can be overwhelming or boring - there's usually too much to see and take in.
+But kids will love a museum visit if you set it up and sell it in the right way.
 Here are our tips.

 1) Treat it like a treasure hunt.
-Buy a postcard for each child in the museum shop before you start and set them the task of finding that item.
+Before you start, buy a postcard for each child in the museum shop.
+Set them the task of finding that item.

 2) Talk to them about what they see and ask questions - is it smaller than they expected, what was it used for, how old is it, what is it made out of?

 3) Tell them interesting stories about an object or two - whether it's the Egyptian mummy or a Viking sword.
 Connect it to things they know already.

 4) Ask the staff in the museum if they have worksheets or treasure trails for children - they usually do.

 4) Stay for a short time and then go and have an icecream.
 Keep it enjoyable.

 5) Museums often have workshops for children.
 Have a look here to find out what's going on in the Irish National Museums during Summer 2017.